Aunt Vadge: my vagina is now drying up during stimulation

 Dear Mysteriously Dry,

-Normal vaginal moisture vs. excess vaginal moisture
+Normal vaginal moisture versus excess moisture

 The Bartholin‘s glands – your natural sex lube

-4. Have you changed diet?
+4. Have you changed your diet?

 5. Started or stopped exercising?

-6. Stopped or started medication?
+6. Started or stopped any medication?

-7. Been really stressed?
-Relaxed?
+7. Been really stressed, or really relaxed?

 Hormones and your activities